 Since my childhood, I had felt different.
 I was sensitive and even shy, but deep down I battled to contain the fire in my belly, perhaps because I didn’t truly want to contain it.
 My passion and strong willpower always underpinned my choices and led me to who I am.

 In 2007, after years of trying to find my dimension and several attempts to compromise and accept the life others considered “stable,” I could not ignore my inner voice any longer and embraced the opportunity to take on a new journey.
 I wanted to discover and connect with who I really was; I wanted to live life as a whole, with enthusiasm, heart, and mind.

 I graduated in Foreign Languages and Literature, undertook a marketing course, ended a relationship, lived in London and began a new relationship, found a job that taught me a lot, and later, one I loved in a challenging environment.
-I moved near Milan, made new friends, learned many skills, traveled, lived in Sardinia, built a new life and journeyed through it – but Australia was always in my heart.
-I knew it was the place I was meant to be.
+I moved near Milan, made new friends, learned many skills, traveled, lived in Sardinia, built a new life, and journeyed through it — but Australia was always in my heart.
+I knew from my inner voice that it was the place I was meant to be.

 Amidst many emotional and physical ordeals and hardships, several years after my first trip, I made a plan, decided to start afresh, closed my eyes, and took a leap of faith.
 I had the opportunity to become a secondary school educator and teach languages — Italian, French, and English — but I needed to undertake a Graduate Diploma.
 The cost was over US$10,000 for one year and I had to pay for my living as well.
 I do not come from a rich family, but I believe that when things are meant to be, they just happen.